 After 7 months of structured training, this week I started at the Race Around Austria Challenge SOLO.
 560km, 6500HM, through heat and storm, through day and night, through thick and thin.
 But stop, we start in the days before.
-It’s worth reading on, because there is a voucher code for you below!

 The day before the race

 Until we sat in the car in the direction of St. Georgen im Attergau, I was actually not nervous at all.
 Too much to do, too much to organize, too little time, but somehow everything worked out.
 I already underestimated the race in terms of the organization effort – because I actually thought before, I was well prepared!

 Nope.
 But at some point, all the equipment, wheels and lights were in the cars and we set off.
 Arrived in St. Georgen im Attergau, we moved into our hotel, the Attergauhof.
 The bikes came up to our room, we had lunch with Martin and Michi and I became more and more silent.
 While everyone was exchanging their route know-how, joking around and discussing all sorts of eventualities, my room gradually became more and more crowded.
 And it was to stay that way until I rolled down the start ramp… Uh, I mean, pushed down the ramp.
 But I’ll get to that.